sadmann7/skateshop/README.md

 # [Skateshop13](https://skateshop13.vercel.app/)

 This is an open source e-commerce skateshop build with everything new in Next.js 13.
-It is built with the [T3 Stack](https://create.t3.gg/) and bootstrapped with `create-t3-app`.
+It is bootstrapped with `create-t3-app`.

 [![Skateshop13](./public/screenshot.png)](https://skateshop13.vercel.app/)